-As I learned in my recent $10,000 launch, an email list is a powerful asset—if you know how to set it up right.
-Most solutions are clunky, but I’ve found one that excels beyond any alternatives available.
+As I learned in my first $10,000 launch, an email list is a powerful asset—if you know how to set it up right.
+Most solutions are clunky, but I've found one that excels beyond any alternatives available.

 I just finished moving my email list over to ConvertKit, and I’m already in love.

 I’ve used MailChimp since I started my email list two and a half years ago, mainly because it was free.

 Overall my experience has been positive—but I now realize there was much I was missing, and I’m excited to be making this switch.